oceanprotocol-archive/pdr-trueval/README_local_full_flow.md

 You can query [subgraph](http://172.15.0.15:8000/subgraphs/name/oceanprotocol/ocean-subgraph/graphql) and see populated data  [PR](https://github.com/oceanprotocol/ocean-subgraph/pull/678) here for entities

-# Backlog
+# Customize

+Here's what you can do next.

+Customize [pdr-trueval](https://github.com/oceanprotocol/pdr-trueval) to submit real data, not random.

-Customize [pdr-predictoor](https://github.com/oceanprotocol/pdr-predictoor) and [pdr-trueval](https://github.com/oceanprotocol/pdr-trueval) not to submit random values, but actually use real data
+Customize [pdr-predictoor](https://github.com/oceanprotocol/pdr-predictoor) to submit real predictions, not random.

 Customize [pdr-trader](https://github.com/oceanprotocol/pdr-trader) to actually trade.